-Likewise <stdarg.h> (or <varargs.h>) is required for prototypes with va_list parameters, such as gmp_vprintf.
-And <obstack.h> for prototypes with struct obstack parameters, such as gmp_obstack_printf, when available.
+Likewise <stdarg.h> is required for prototypes with va\list parameters, such as gmp\vprintf.
+And <obstack.h> for prototypes with struct obstack parameters, such as gmp\obstack\printf, when available.

-All programs using GMP must link against the 'libgmp' library.
+All programs using GMP must link against the libgmp library.
 On a typical Unix-like system this can be done with '-lgmp', for example